cobyj33/tmedia/doc/cli.md

 ## CLI Argument Format

 You can think of paths listed on the command line as having 'attributes' that are affected by the options listed.
+These attributes affect how a path is handled by tmedia, such as whether image files are processed or whether a directory is recursed for media files.
+This allows varying behavior of specific paths to be expressed on the command line.

+### Local Options

 Options that begin with the ```:``` character only apply to the previously listed path on the command line.
 These options are referred to as 'local' options, as they are local to the previously listed path.
-Options that start with ```-``` or ```--``` are 'global' options and have effect over all paths on the command line.
+Additionally, options that start with ```-``` or ```--``` are 'global' options and have effect over all paths on the command line.
 If there is no previously mentioned path on the command line, 'local' options have no effect.
 If a local option and its corresponding global option are both specified on the command line, such as ```:probe``` and
 ```--no-probe```, the local option will always take precedence
 over the global option.

+> **CLARIFICATION:**
+>
+> Note that a local option only has effect on the previous path, not all
+> preceding paths, so in
+> ```tmedia ~/Music/song1.mp3 ~/Music/song2.mp3 :probe```
+> only ```~/Music/song2.mp3``` will be probed.

+#### !CAUTION: Local Options with Globbing

 Note that when reading files from
 [glob](https://en.wikipedia.org/wiki/Glob_(programming)) expressions, such as